Application Control powered by AppSense

 The detail for each setting is configured using the Policy Change Requests dialog, accessed from the Global Settings ribbon.

-To configure request types and methods, select Policy Change Requests from the Global Settings ribbon.
+To configure request types and methods, select Policy Change Request Op[tions from the Global Settings ribbon.

 Configure email and immediate policy change requests in the Request Types tab on the Policy Change Requests dialog.